 Theory of Functional Fascism (TFF)

-TFF further assumes that the asymetric fundamental attribution error and increasing violence is caused and reinforced by a stress-dependent suppression or inhibition of people`s ability of context-oriented, empathic, holistic and pluralistic thinking.
-In case it comes to a conflict-ridden situation within a win-lose or lose-lose szenario, the perception of a threat of interests activates/deinhibits automatic fight-flight reactions and enforces a stress-related supression of central processing, as well as an inhibition of those psychological system (the self) in the brain, that serve the integration of contextual and contradictory information, and that enable a person to make a synthesis, as well as to understand the perspective of others, especially of those claimed as enemy.
+TFF further assumes that the asymmetric fundamental attribution error and increasing violence is caused and reinforced by a stress-dependent suppression or inhibition of people`s ability of context-oriented, empathic, holistic and pluralistic thinking.
+In case it comes to a conflict-ridden situation within a win-lose or lose-lose scenario, the perception of a threat of interests activates/deinhibits automatic fight-flight reactions and enforces a stress-related suppression of central processing, as well as an inhibition of those neuropsychological systems in the brain (related to the self), that serve the holistic integration of contextual and contradictory information, and that enable a person to make a synthesis, as well as to understand the perspective of others, especially of those claimed as enemy.

-The FF-Theory proposes that the occurence of behavior at a higher ff-level functionally implicates the lower ff-levels, and that a lower ff-level is a functional (biopsychological) prerequisite to develop higher levels of subliminal, passive and overt violence.
-Wereas ff-level1 and ff-level2 can occur as a normal expression of voluntary and central processing, or as a result of knowledge-based, conscientious desicion making, the forms of violence on fflevel3 and higher either mark a latent fascistic attitude or an expression of helplessness in a situation where universal human rights are not served for everybody and that a single godlike person, or an authority (group) can decide, wheather violence is accurate or advisable.
+The FF-Theory proposes that the occurrence of behavior at a higher ff-level functionally implicates the lower ff-levels, and that a lower ff-level is a functional (biopsychosocial) prerequisite to develop higher levels of subliminal, passive and overt violence.
+Whereas ff-level1 and ff-level2 can occur as a normal expression of voluntary and central processing, or as a result of knowledge-based, conscientious decision making, the forms of violence on fflevel3 and higher either mark a latent fascistic attitude or an expression of helplessness in a situation where universal human rights are not served for everybody and that a single godlike person, or an authority (or an authoritarian group) can arbitrarily decide, whether violence is justified.

-Thereby TFF differenciates diagnosis of a latent or overt aggressive, violent behavior (fflevel2-5) from an increasing defensive behavior that is caused by functional helplessness.
-Functional helplessness at fflevel2 and higher (as the inability to act freely, self-congruent and peacefully as a consequence of a threat or violence) occurs as the systemic counterpart of functional fascism, i.e. if a person that is extorted, tortured or arbitraily censored accuses the responsible person or delegate of a crime or as „fascist“, or if a person being thrown with stones, is to be safed by means of minimal violent intervention that eliminates the direct threat, in case no other possibilities exist to solve the problem peacefully or at a lower level of violence.
+The TFF differentiates the diagnosis of a latent or overt aggressive, violent behavior (fflevel2-5) from an increasing defensive behavior that is caused by functional helplessness.
+Functional helplessness at fflevel1 and higher (as the inability to act freely, self-congruent and peacefully as a consequence of a false dilemma, degenerated intentions, a threat or violence) occurs as the systemic counterpart of functional fascism, i.e. if a person that is under inhumane pressure, extorted, tortured or arbitrarily censored accuses the responsible person or delegate as a perpetrator or as „fascist“, or if for example a person being thrown with stones, is to be saved by means of minimal violent intervention that eliminates the direct threat violently, in case no other possibilities exist to solve the problem peacefully or at a lower level of violence.